Organic brain syndrome: Associated conditions

 Other conditions that may be related to organic brain syndrome include: clinical depression, neuroses, and psychoses, which may occur simultaneously with the OBS.

 Treatment

 While the treatment depends on which particular disorder is involved in Organic Mental Disorder, a few that are possible.
 Treatments can include, but are not limited to, rehabilitation therapy such as physical or occupational, pharmacological modification of the neurotransmitter function, or medication.
-The affected parts of the brain can recover some function with the help of different types of therapy.
+The affected parts of the brain can recover some function with the help of different types of therapy, or tractographical psysurgery.
 Online therapy can be just as intense and helpful as rehabilitation therapy, in person, and can help those affected regain function in daily life.

 Prognosis

 Some disorders are short-term and treatable, and their prognosis is not as lengthy.
 Rest and medication are the most common courses of action for these treatable cases to help the patient return to proper health.
 Many of the cases are long-term, and there is not as much of a set and defined prognosis.
 The course of action can include extensive counseling and therapy.
 There are many reasons that the long-term cases are harder to treat and these include these cases normally get worse over time, and medication or therapy could not work.
 In this case, many of the prognosis tracks are to help the patient and their family become more comfortable and understand what will happen.